 The power of goals and coaching

 It turns out that having written goals is incredibly important for success.
-Earlier this year I read The One Thing by Gary Keller, one of the founders of Keller Williams, a real estate company.
+I read The One Thing by Gary Keller, one of the founders of Keller Williams, a real estate company.
 (I’m also connected to Keller Williams in another way.
 One of their agents helped my son sell his house this year.)

 Gary Keller referred to Dr. Gail Matthews’s research, which found that people with written goals are 39.65 percent more likely to succeed.
 People who wrote their goals and sent progress reports to friends were 76.7 percent more likely to achieve them.

 Quoting Ericsson, Keller stated, “the single most important difference between amateurs and three groups of elite performers is that the future elite performers seek out teachers and coaches . . .”

 “Find a coach.
 You’d be hard pressed to find anyone who has achieved extraordinary results without one.”
 Gary Keller

 There are many people who provide business coaching.
 Few provide coaching within the specialized niche of legal nurse consulting.
 Even though we live and breathe legal nurse consulting, we need to realize that many people have not heard of our industry.
 (You can see it in their eyes when you say you are a legal nurse consultant.
 They stare at you while the words sink in and often need an explanation of what that means.)

 What should you look for in an LNC business coach?

 - The person you pick as a coach should have a track record of success.
 This coach knows how to help you navigate the steps of building a business.

 - The person you pick should have good communication skills and be a good listener.

 - Your coach should be resourceful and knowledgeable.